Fishing Museum, Palamós

-The Fishing Museum is a museum opened in 2002 and dedicated to the knowledge and dissemination of fishing and the maritime heritage of the Costa Brava.
-It's located in the area of the fishing port of Palamós, in the old port warehouse called "Tinglado".
-The permanent exhibition explains the history, the current affairs and the future of Costa Brava fishing in terms of sustainability.
+Opened in 2002, the Fishing Museum is dedicated to fishing knowledge and dissemination, and Costa Brava's maritime heritage.
+Located in the Palamós fishing port in an old warehouse called "Tinglado", the permanent exhibition explains the history, current affairs and sustainable fishing in Costa Brava's future.

-The Fishing Museum is a municipal facility managed by the Fundació Promediterrània.
+The Fundació Promediterrània manages the Fishing Museum, a municipal facility.

 Origin

-The origin of the Fishing Museum starts in 1920, when the Cau de la Costa Brava was created in order to set up a new museum.
-In 1994, the City Council of Palamós signed an agreement with the University of Girona, which allowed to create a field of study and investigation to create the museum project.
-As a result of this collaboration, the project was redefined to turn it into a thematic museum dedicated to the fishing in the Costa Brava.
+The Fishing Museum began in 1920 with founding the Cau de la Costa Brava in order to set up a new museum.
+In 1994, the Palamós City Council signed an agreement with the University of Girona to create a field of study and investigation to create the museum project.
+This collaboration redefined the project to turn it into a thematic museum dedicated to fishing in the Costa Brava.
 In 1999, the project for the Inventory of Maritime and Fishing Heritage of the Costa Brava began, as part of the Ethnological Heritage Inventory of Catalonia.
-Another aim in the development of the project was the proposal to change the headquarters to one located in the fishing port, much more linked to the theme.
-In 1999 Ports of the Generalitat de Catalunya ceded the 'Tinglado' building where nowadays is located the Fishing Museum.
+Another project development aim was to change the headquarters to one located in the fishing port, much more linked to the theme.
+In 1999 Ports of the Generalitat de Catalunya ceded the 'Tinglado' building, which now houses the Fishing Museum.

 Currently, the Fishing Museum is part of the Costa Brava Museums Network, the Network of Museums of Ethnology, the Network of Maritime Museums of the Catalan Coast, the Territorial Network of Museums of the Counties of Girona, the ICOM (International Council of Museums), the ICMM (International Council of Maritime Museums) and the AMMM (Association of Mediterranean Maritime Museums).

 Mission and goals

-The main mission of the Fishing Museum is "contributing, as an element of quality, to the cultural, economic and social development of the community.
-It works to strengthen his own territory and to help about changes and reflections on the marine and fishing heritage that favor society.
+The Fishing Museum's mission is to contribute as a quality element "to the cultural, economic and social development of the community.
+It works to strengthen its own territory and help" reflect on and contribute to how marine and fishing heritage favor society.

-Its objectives are to guarantee the conservation, protection and safeguarding of the collections of the Museum, to promote research on the maritime and fishery aspects and to contribute to raising awareness towards sustainability.
+The Museum seeks to guarantee the conservation, protection and safeguarding of the Museum collections to promote maritime and fishery research and raise sustainability awareness.

-In this way, the Fishing Museum shows the history of the elemental relationship between Man and the sea with an open, participatory and interpretative format, enabling visitors to feel part of a story that centers on fish and fishing, one which will leave them with a new way of viewing this ancient, seafaring trade.
-The museum is a place of dialogue between fishermen and society, and aims to recover and preserve the ideas of an ancient tradition, while helping visitors to discover an exciting, yet fragile world.
+In this way, the Fishing Museum shows the historical and elemental relationships between Man and the sea in an open, participatory and interpretative format.
+Visitors will feel part of a story that centers on fish and fishing, one which will leave them with a new way of viewing this ancient, seafaring trade.
+The museum, a place of dialogue between fishermen and society, aims to recover and preserve the ideas of this ancient tradition, while helping visitors discover an exciting, yet fragile world.